-The Lone Star Chapter of the Sierra Club was created in 1996, and the construction of the Lone Star Hiking Trail was authorized by the U.S. Forest Service (USFS) in 1967.
-The Boy Scouts of America, The Sierra Club, and others were involved in marking and building the first 20 miles, which were finalized in 1968.
+The construction of the Lone Star Hiking Trail was authorized by the U.S. Forest Service in 1967.
+The Boy Scouts of America, the Sierra Club, and others were involved in marking and building the first 20 miles, which were finalized in 1968.
 In 1972, the path was officially handed over to the USFS, and in 1978, an expansion was approved and implemented.
+The Lone Star Chapter of the Sierra Club was created in 1996.

 The Lone Star Hiking Trail stretches 96 miles across the Sam Houston National Forest (approximately between Richards and Cleveland).
 The path has roughly 128 miles of clear pine and hardwood forests, flowing rivers, and the infrequent marsh if you want to include loop trails which are wonderful for day walks.
 The trail provides various hiking opportunities, from short family outings to overnight backpacking adventures, with handy markings along the way.
 Hikers are permitted to camp for most of a trail (except when camping is limited to hunter camps and dedicated hiking sites during hunting seasons).
 Close to the trail, several campgrounds are built with restroom facilities and activities like canoeing and fishing.

 Old hardwoods, tall pines, and thick, vine-tangled woodland cover the trail, which is sometimes separated by distant lakes, streams, and creeks, some of which are home to alligators.
 Many people believe that the other half of Texas – the left part, west of Austin – is the Texas wilderness.
 However, while the LSHT lacks the high-desert atmosphere of Big Bend or the limestone hills of Central Texas, the tranquility of its deep woods will teach you what true Texas wildness is.
 Even though the terrain is flat, it is rough as hell.